 For many employees across the country the ritual of putting on a lanyard with pass or identification is a daily one.
 Many also wear lanyards to and from the office and during the day whilst completing driving duties.
 For many employers and staff the lanyard is the most convenient way of carrying important pieces of equipment such as keys, door tags and security passes.

-Dorset Police have issued a warning on social media in May 2019 to drivers not to wear work-related lanyards whilst driving.
+Dorset Police Volunteers have issued a warning on social media in 2019 to drivers not to wear work-related lanyards whilst driving.
 Their social media post, detailed in the press, stated “There have been a couple of serious traffic accidents of note (not within Dorset Police) where the wearing of identity lanyards around the drivers’ necks has exacerbated the severity of the injuries sustained.
 This type of accident is fortunately unlikely, however staff, officers and volunteers should be aware of the hazard and how to avoid it.”

 This warning has now further been put onto the social media platforms of Kent Police, Lancashire Police, Devon and Cornwall Police, Avon and Somerset Police and Essex Police.